Our Fair City

 It seemed to sniff at the offering.

-In a way, it's a kid sister to Heinlein's 1940 novella for Unknown (as the magazine was first titled), "Magic, Inc." ("The Devil Makes the Law").
+In a way, this story is a kid sister to Heinlein's 1940 novella for Unknown (as the magazine was first titled), "Magic, Inc." ("The Devil Makes the Law").
 Both stories are built upon a plainly solid foundation of an unnamed but typical American city, including good, regular citizens with their everyday streets and businesses.
 Kitten the city whirlwind is not of the same order as the working magicians in the novella, but both sets of good guys have to deal with some notable corruption.

 That may make "Our Fair City" sound heavier than it is, but it's really a light-hearted romp with some thoughtfully neat touches: a little favorite for many years, and quite deservingly so.
 You will remember Kitten.